dbacall/bank_tech_test/README.md

 Fork this repo and then clone to your local system in your preferred directory.
 Then from the terminal when inside the forked directory, run `bundle install`

+## How to run the project

+Within the directory, from the terminal run `irb -r "./path/to/account.rb"`

 ## How to run tests

 Within the directory, from the terminal run `rspec`

-## How to run the project
+## How to run linter

-Within the directory, from the terminal run `irb -r "./path/to/account.rb"`
+Within the directory, from the terminal run `rubocop`